azurecitadel/azurecitadel/content/arc/servers-hack/policy.md

 1. Azure Arc virtual machines are connected to the Log Analytics
 1. Performance data (such as disk % free space) can be viewed in Log Analytics
 1. Azure Arc virtual machines are automatically tagged with the Resource Group (or Subscription) Tags
-1. Show a customer script has ran successfully on an Azure Arc virtual machine

 ## Resources